 For property, other than residential rental and nonresidential real property, use the 150% declining balance method (switching to the straight line method in the first tax year when that method gives a better result).
-However, use the straight line method if that method was used for regular tax purposes.
-Generally, ADS depreciation is figured over the class life of the property.
-For tangible personal property not assigned a class life, use 12 years.
-See Pub.
-946, How To Depreciate Property, for a discussion of class lives.
+However, use the straight line method if that method was used for the regular tax.